Guidelines for food businesses

 Opaque or clear screen dividers of a suitable material that can be easily cleaned and disinfected can be used to create separation between people.
-These barriers should be appropriately designed and installed and be a size that creates protection for the person, especially around the face area.
+These barriers should be appropriately designed and installed and be of a size that creates protection for the person, especially around the face area.

-- Disposable gloves, masks, and other items should be placed in a rubbish bag before disposing of them with other domestic waste.
+- Disposable gloves, masks, and other items should be placed in rubbish bag before disposing of them with other domestic waste.

 Takeaway and delivery service

 You need to ensure your food business complies with the requirements of the Australia New Zealand Food Standards Code, including:

 - ensuring appropriate packaging is used for takeaway

 - exercising good hygiene practices when packaging food

 - maintaining temperature control of food during delivery.

 You should advise your customers that food for takeaway should be consumed immediately or refrigerated and not left out of temperature control.